Improving transparency in data use

 Widespread community involvement and engagement

-The Alliance has hosted a series of workshops, focus groups, interviews and surveys with data custodians, researchers, funders, policy makers and citizens.
+The Alliance has hosted a series of workshops, focus groups, interviews and surveys with data custodians, researchers, funders, policy makers and members of the public.
 Over 100 representatives from nearly 50 organisations have been consulted and contributed to recommendations for a data use register standard.

 Consultation on Green Paper for data use register standards